 Create a plan for your blog.
-How often do are you going to blog?
+How often are you going to blog?
 What are you going to blog about?
 Write down around 30 blog post ideas and create an editorial calendar using the calendar template in Google Sheets.
-This means you simply put a date to when a post is going to be published.
+This means you simply put a date when a post is going to be published.

 If you think you don’t have too many good blog post ideas right now, just start with the ones that seem the most promising.
-Trust me, as you go, you’ll come up with new ideas soon.
+Trust me, as you go, you’ll come up with new ideas.
 I come up with at least one good blog post idea every day.
 Ideas are easy to come up with, we’re creative beings.
 Executing is the hard part.

 Step 4: Write Your First Blog Posts